Issues

 Fiscal Responsibility

-I believe taxpayers deserve a clear answer.
-I’ll push for every state program to have measurable results - so we know what’s working, what’s not, and where to make changes.
+I believe we owe taxpayers honesty, discipline, and thoughtful stewardship of public dollars.
+As a mom and teacher, I know how important it is to make a budget and stick to it.
+I’ll push for every state program to have measurable results, so we know what’s working, what’s not, and where to make changes.

-By cutting waste and focusing on what delivers real results, we can prevent deficits and protect the services our communities rely on.
+By cutting waste and focusing on what delivers real results, we can prevent tax hikes and protect the services our communities rely on.

 Better Schools

-Every child deserves a world-class education and every parent deserves confidence their school is preparing students for the future.
+Every child deserves a world-class education, and every parent deserves the confidence that public schools are preparing their students for the future.

-I also believe classrooms should be focused and safe, working with parents and educators to reduce distractions like smartphones.
+Classrooms should be focused and safe.
+I will work with parents and educators to push for legislation that reduces distractions like smartphones.

 By strengthening college and career readiness, we can ensure every graduate is prepared to succeed in today’s economy.